adityahbapat/Respiratory-Disorder-Classification-Based-on-Lung-Auscultation-Sounds/README.md

 ### Dataset Link
-Respiratory Sound Database: https://www.kaggle.com/vbookshelf/respiratory-sound-database
+Respiratory Sound Database: https://www.kaggle.com/vbookshelf/respiratory-sound-database The dataset includes 920 annotated recordings of varying length - 10s to 90s.
+These recordings were taken from 126 patients.
+There are a total of 5.5 hours of recordings containing 6898 respiratory cycles - 1864 contain crackles, 886 contain wheezes and 506 contain both crackles and wheezes.

 ### Requirements:
 To get started with the project make sure you have python installed.